Plumsail/forms-docs/source/introduction.rst

 So, the forms are submitted to Flow, but what can be done with the data?
 The amount of actions is constantly growing, so we won't be able to cover all the use cases even if we tried, but our documentation contains some of the most popular examples.

-For starters, you can Send an email with Outlook, or create Items in SharePoint List, upload files to SharePoint Library (or Box, or Dropbox, etc.), add records to SQL server, or Excel file, or Google Sheets.
+For starters, you can :doc:`Send an email with Outlook </how-to/email>`, or :doc:`create Items in SharePoint List </how-to/item>`, :doc:`upload files to SharePoint Library </how-to/file>` (or Box, or Dropbox, etc.), :doc:`add records to SQL server </how-to/sql>`, :doc:`or Excel file, or Google Sheets </how-to/excel-single-row>`.
 Much more is possible and we'll continue updating our documentation to include more interesting cases which you would be able to incorporate in your Flows.

+Find out how to install the product :doc:`here </installation>`.

 .. |Bootstrap| raw:: html